Hyaluronic Acid Supplement

 Alongside supplementation with hyaluronic acid, the following steps are highly recommended:

-- consider physiotherapy or phytotherapy for reducing pain.
-For example, the boswellic acid in the natural supplement Super Boswellia helps to reduce joint pain and inflammation
+Consider physiotherapy or phytotherapy for reducing pain.
+For example, the boswellic acid in the natural supplement Super Boswellia is available to buy at Supersmart and helps to reduce joint pain and inflammation.

 Should hyaluronic acid capsules be taken every day?